jchung01/Cleanroom-ServerStart-Scripts/README.md

 Originally created for use in the [MeatballCraft](https://www.curseforge.com/minecraft/modpacks/meatballcraft) modpack, but is free for anyone to use, modify or distribute under the MIT license.
 Borrowed code from AllTheMods falls under [their custom license](./LICENSE_AllTheMods.md).

 Make sure you're using 64-bit Java and the right version for the right modloader!
-Java 8 for Forge, Java 21/22 for Cleanroom.
+Java 8 for Forge, Java 21+ for Cleanroom.

 ## How to Use
 Copy-paste/drop the contents of `/scripts` into your main server folder.

 **Do not modify ServerStart.bat or ServerStart.sh!** (unless you know what you are doing)
 All settings are modified in `settings.cfg` instead.
-**If you would like to use Cleanroom Loader, set `USE_CLEANROOM` to `true`.** You may need to specify the `JAVA_PATH` setting as well to point to your Java 22 installation.
+**If you would like to use Cleanroom Loader, set `USE_CLEANROOM` to `true`.** You may need to specify the `JAVA_PATH` setting as well to point to your Java 21+ installation.

 As always, make sure you have the latest/matching Fugue and Scalar versions when using Cleanroom!
-Also, you may need to disable/remove MixinBooter and ConfigAnytime as Cleanroom already bundles these mods and you will get a duplicate mod error.
+Also, **if using Cleanroom 0.2.2-alpha or below**, you may need to disable/remove MixinBooter and ConfigAnytime as Cleanroom already bundles these mods and you will get a duplicate mod error.

 ### Arguments
 | Setting   | Description                |